RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 If a Play's effect contradicts the effect of a Card it interacts with, the Card takes precedence.
 A Player's Hand is a list of Cards below their name in #hands.

-- Draw Card
+- Draw Card:
 Lose 5 Points.
 A natural number from 1 to [the number of the highest numbered Card] is randomly generated.
 The corresponding Card's name is added to your Hand.

-- Use Card
+- Use Card:
 Specify a Card in your Hand.
 That Card's effect, as described in the Deck, is fulfilled, and it is removed from your Hand.

-- Transfer
+- Transfer:
 Specify a number of Points or Cards in your Hand, which you lose and a player of your choice receives.